aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/master-slide-transitions-powerpoint-aspose-slides-java/_index.md

 We set a 5‑second delay for the second slide.

 ### Saving a Presentation
-After applying all transitions, persist the changes:
+After applying all transitions, persist the changes so you can **save PowerPoint with transitions**:

 ```java
 String outputDir = "YOUR_OUTPUT_DIRECTORY";